-- 3.13 The purpose of the performance section of the annual report is to provide information on the entity, its main objectives and strategies and the principal risks that it faces.
-The requirements of the performance report are based on the matters required to be dealt with in a Strategic Report as set out in Chapter 4A of Part 15 of the Companies Act 2006, as amended by SI 2013 No.1970, The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013.
-Public entities must comply with the Act as adapted: i.e. they must treat themselves as if they were quoted companies. - 3.14 The performance report is required to have two sections: a 'performance overview' and a 'performance analysis'. - 3.15 The report must be fair, balanced and understandable.
-Infographics and visual aids should be used where they can enhance users understanding of the report. - 3.16 Auditors will review the performance report for consistency with other information in the financial statements.
-Auditors are required to read the information in the annual report and refer to this in their audit report.
-Therefore, the draft annual report must be submitted to the auditor to allow them sufficient time to do this prior to signing their opinion on the accounts. - 3.17 The performance report shall be signed and dated by the Accounting/Accountable Officer/Chief Executive.
+- 3.22 The purpose of the performance section of the annual report is to provide information on the entity, its main objectives and strategies and the principal risks that it faces. - 3.23 The requirements of the performance report are based on the matters required to be dealt with in a Strategic Report as set out in Chapter 4A of Part 15 of the Companies Act 2006, as amended by SI 2013 No.1970, The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013.

+- 3.24 Public entities must comply with the Act as adapted: i.e. they must treat themselves as if they were quoted companies. - 3.25 The performance report is required to have two sections: a 'performance overview' and a 'performance analysis'. - 3.26 The report must be fair, balanced and understandable.
+Infographics and visual aids should be used where they can enhance users understanding of the report. - 3.27 For NHS trusts, performance of the organisation in both the overview and performance analysis should cover all aspects of performance and not only financial.
+This should include delivery against quality improvement priorities and performance against the most pertinent indicators for the Trust in the NHS Oversight Framework.
+Linkage should be made to disclosures on quality governance and data quality included in the accountability report. - 3.28 The performance report shall be signed and dated by the Accounting/Accountable Officer/Chief Executive. - 3.29 Auditors will review the performance report for consistency with other information in the financial statements. - 3.30 Auditors are required to read the information in the annual report and refer to this in their audit report. - 3.31 Therefore, the draft annual report must be submitted to the auditor to allow them sufficient time to do this prior to signing their opinion on the accounts.